 Flood and Drain Aquaponics System Design

 This information is just to give you the basics if you’re getting interested in build one of these.
-There are so many variations in design that are possible and you’ll end up deciding based on you location, what kink of plants you want to grow, will it be inside or outside, and your budget etc. etc. So there is no reason to show you what design I would build like so many that you can see on You Tube.
+There are so many variations in design that are possible.
+Determine the design type based on the region you live in, what kind of plants you want to grow, the systems location whether inside or outside, and your budget.
+So there is no reason to go over all the possibilities since it easier for you have a look on You Tube.

 Here are the essential parts you’ll need to consider before you build your custom design.